 As a business owner, you understand that deductions reduce your tax obligation, and income increases your tax obligations.
 From a business tax perspective, choosing between savings, paying off debt, and investing when commodity prices improve gets a little tricky.

 Generally speaking, business loan interest can be taken as a deduction on your taxes.
-If you pay off the debt early, you may lose a portion of the deduction.
+If you pay extra loan payments to retire the debt early, you may lose a portion of the deduction.
 As a result, you may owe more in taxes at the end of the year.

 Of course, interest on your savings account, as well as capital gains and dividends from your investments, are considered income and are counted as such on your business taxes.
 This may also result in you owing more taxes at the end of the year.